mdrotthoff/git-rcs-keywords/README.md

 sensitive fashion for expansion purposes.
 The keywords supported and the relevant substitution values are:

+## To Do
+1. Check to see if there are issues if a rebase is performed after committing changes to the repository!!!!
+2. Look into filtering the files actually processed based on the file patterns specified in the attributes file

 | Keyword    | Value used |
 |------------|-----------------------------------------------------------|
 | $Id$       | Composition of the file name, commit date, and author name |